elastic/snyk-github-issue-creator/README.md

     should be created.
 -   `--projectName=...`: Alternative Snyk project name.
--   `--ghLabels=...`: A comma-separated list of GitHub labels which will be applied to new issues (the label "Snyk" will always be applied).
+-   `--ghLabels=...`: A comma-separated list of GitHub labels which will be applied to new issues (the label "snyk" will always be applied).
 -   `--severityLabel, --no-severityLabel`: If specified, the GitHub issue will have severity label(s) added automatically.
 Default: Yes.
 -   `--parseManifestName, --no-parseManifestName`: If specified, the